apptainer/singularity-userdocs/endpoint.rst

 proxy environment variables to be set, or if a firewall is blocking access to ``*.sylabs.io``.
 Talk to your system adminitrator.

-You can interact with the public container services using various Singularity commands:
+You can interact with the public Sylabs Cloud using various Singularity commands:

 `pull <https://www.sylabs.io/guides/\{version\}/user-guide/cli/singularity_pull.html>`_,
 `push <https://www.sylabs.io/guides/\{version\}/user-guide/cli/singularity_push.html>`_,